 The Liquidation and Distribution account is then lodged with the MOHC for perusal and approval.

 Once the MOHC has perused the account, s/he will issue his ‘Query Sheet’.
 In this query sheet, s/he will grant the Executor permission to advertise the account as lying open for inspection.

-Note, it can take up to 8 weeks for the query sheet to be issued.
+Note, it can take more than eight weeks for the query sheet to be issued.

 Advertisement of Liquidation and Distribution Account for Inspection

 After receipt of the query sheet from the MOHC, Appleton then advertises the account in the Government Gazette and local paper.

 The account then lies open for inspection for 21 days.

 The account is now a public document and open for inspection by anyone who has an interest in the estate.